 The most obvious solution, which most people and politicians resort to is somehow limiting population growth while at the same time NOT helping people to live longer, even if we could.
 Take a moment to think about the moral implications of it.

 A more extreme version of this, favored by some very “rational” people, is depopulation.
-In other words, mass-murders through war or other means.
+In other words, mass-murders through war or disease etc.

-Allow me to take you with me on another journey, another thought-experiment:
+Allow me to take you with me on a mind-journey, a thought-experiment:

 John and Mary got married and started living in a small one bedroom apartment.
 They were happy and content until Mary got pregnant and they had their first child.
 The one bedroom apartment which seemed perfect before was not enough anymore.
 So what would be the most obvious solution?
 What is it most of us actually do IF we have the ability and resources?